Symphonic Score

 About Symphonic Score

-In the 1960’s, Canadian Otto Rogers was one of the first artists to create abstract sculptures out of welded steel and continued to do so during his long career.
-The elegant curves and the striking shape of this piece in steel and copper suggests musical movement and rhythm.
-Saskatchewan born Rogers (1935-2019) was recognized early in his career by the renowned British sculptor, Sir Anthony Caro who stated that Rogers' work, ‘had a kind of magic about it,’ and that it was ‘so original, unexpected.
+In the 1960s, Canadian Otto Rogers was one of the first artists to create abstract sculptures out of welded steel and continued to do so during his long career.
+The elegant curves and the striking shape of this piece in steel and copper suggest musical movement and rhythm.
+Rogers was recognized early in his career by the renowned British sculptor, Sir Anthony Caro, who stated that Rogers' work "had a kind of magic about it," and that it was "so original, unexpected".
 Absolutely his own.’
 A devout follower of the Baha’i faith, Otto Rogers did not view art as simply a ‘decorative thing.’